Often when delivering talks, in meetings or discussing our work to anyone and everyone who will listen, people say ‘can the solar lights be recycled?’

 Having extended the life of solar lights as far as we can, we recycle.

-We will be partnering with a local Zambian tech company who have recently launched an app called Recyclebot which aims to decentralise the recycling process by providing a platform for local recyclers, people, companies to trade different parts.
+We are exploring partnerships with local Zambian tech companies, to provide a platform for local recyclers, people, companies to trade different parts.

 The solar lights will therefore be able to be taken apart and the parts traded for reuse/recycling.